Abhijeet Mohan Warang

 Abhijeet Mohan Warang (born 16 April 1983) known professionally as Abhijeet Warang is an Indian film director, actor and screenwriter.
-He made his directorial debut with the Indian Marathi language drama Picasso (film) in 2021. and won the 2021.
+He made his directorial debut with the Indian Marathi language drama Picasso in 2021. and won the 2021.
 67th National Film Awards-National Film Award – Special Mention (feature film).

 Early life and background

 Abhijeet attended Veermata Jijabai Technological Institute College in Mumbai, Maharashtra.
-He has two children daughter Reva Warang And Son Hriyansh Warang.
+He has two children.